Computing upper bounds for the packing density of congruent copies of a convex body: Computations for pentagon packings

 It is immediately clear that, thanks to our choice of Fourier transform,~$f$ is an~$L^1$ and continuous function; actually, it is rapidly decreasing.
 So, by using Lemma~\ref{lem:pos-type}, we see that if~$\fh(a)$ is a positive kernel for each~$a \geq 0$, then~$f$ is a function of positive type.
 From the definition of~$\fh(a)$, we see that~$\fh(a)$ is positive for every~$a\geq 0$ if and only if the matrices~$\varphi(a)$ are positive semidefinite for every~$a$.
 Notice that requiring~$\varphi(a)$ to be positive semidefinite includes requiring~$\varphi(a)$ to be Hermitian.
 This on its turn we achieve by imposing the constraint

 We may further simplify~\eqref{eq:f-hypergeom} by imposing two extra conditions on the coefficients~$f_{r,s;k}$.
-Namely, when~$r-s$ is even and~$|r-s|/2 - k \leq 0$, the hypergeometric series in~\eqref{eq:f-hypergeom} becomes a Laguerre polynomial.
+Namely, when~$r-s$ is even and~$|r-s|/2 - k \leq 0$, the hypergeometric series in~\eqref{eq:f-hypergeom} becomes a Laguerre polynomial; see also the treatment about the eigenfunction decomposition of the Hankel transform in the book \cite[Chapter 9]{Akhiezer} by Akhiezer.
 Indeed we have (cf.~(6.2.2) in Andrews, Askey, and Roy~\cite{AndrewsAR})

 where~$n = k - |r-s|/2$,

 and~$L_n^\alpha$ is the Laguerre polynomial of degree~$n$ and parameter~$\alpha$.

 So we impose on the coefficients~$f_{r,s;k}$ the constraints